 All aid is provided on an annually renewable basis.
 Students receiving aid must maintain an acceptable academic rating and conduct record.

-This year $4,500,000 in need-based financial aid will be awarded to over 350 students, approximately 27 percent of the student body. $465,000 in Merit scholarships are awarded to outstanding applicants who not only achieve high marks academically but also demonstrate high achievement in co-curriculars at school and their community.
+This year $5,555,780 in need-based financial aid will be awarded to over 370 students, approximately 30 percent of the student body.
+Merit scholarships are awarded to outstanding applicants who not only achieve high marks academically but also demonstrate high achievement in co-curriculars at school and their community.

 Freshman Applications